 Ramsey Russell: At around now.

-Jim Crews: Just like you say, goodness knows, on Willow Brake, that once they got, it got there, they got established.
+Jim Crews: Just like you say, goodness knows, on Willow Break, that once they got, it got there, they got established.
 But one of the hog stories, and this is where I think you were there this day, Allison went out on a woodcock hunt.
 We’ve got some pretty good woodcock habitat, and every now and then we’ll go try to kick them up or let the dogs flush them up, whatever.
 But she went out and took her Winchester 101 with her, working through a thick area, walked up on a hog nest where a mother hog, a sow, had just given birth to a litter.
 And if you ever seen a wild hog, piglet, little one, they’re striped.
 They’re really cute.

 Ramsey Russell: Like a little striped brillo pad.

 Jim Crews: Yeah.
 But she found there were 8 or 10 of them.
 She hears her dog just giving the most gosh awful screaming and howling and she realized what it was.
 It was his mama hog, coming back to protect these babies.
 So, you know, what does she do?
 Here comes that hog.
-Well, Alison busted her with a 1 oz load of number 8, dove shot and killed this 180lbs hog, charging her.
+Well, Alison busted her with a 1 oz load of number 8, dove shot and killed this 180lbs hog charging her.

 Ramsey Russell: Point blank.